Skip to content

 Note

-The resulting repository and tag are determined from the package manifest:
+The resulting repository and tag are derived from the package manifest:

 • Repository = --ociRepoPrefix + package name